Medicare Enrollment

 Medicare Part D Program Overview and History

 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 established the Medicare Part D plan.
 It was put into effect in 2006.
-Medicare Part D offers voluntary drug benefits for about 56 million elderly and disabled individuals through the use of private healthcare plans approved under strict guidelines set by the federal government.
-As of 2023, more than 50 million people are enrolled in a Part D drug plan.
+Medicare Part D offers voluntary drug benefits for seniors and people with disabilities through the use of private healthcare plans approved under strict guidelines set by the federal government.

-The purpose behind Medicare Part D is to help make prescription drugs more affordable for the elderly and disabled.
-Plans may provide coverage in the form of “stand-alone” Part D plans that cover just prescriptions, or they may be part of a plan that provides both Medicare health and prescription coverage, which is known as a Medicare Advantage plan (MA or Medicare Part C).
+The purpose behind Medicare Part D is to help make prescription drugs more affordable for Medicare beneficiaries.
+Plans may provide coverage in the form of standalone Part D plans that cover just prescriptions, or they may be part of a plan that provides both Medicare health and prescription coverage, which is known as a Medicare Advantage Prescription Drug plan (MAPD).

-What does your Medicare Part D pan cover?
+What does your Medicare Part D plan cover?

-The prescription drugs that your Medicare Part D plan cover will vary from plan to plan.
-That is why you will almost always be provided with a list of formulary drugs and their amount that is covered by your plan.
+The prescription drugs that your Medicare Part D plan covers will vary from plan to plan.
+That is why you will almost always be provided with a list of drugs and the amount that’s covered by your plan.
+This list is called a formulary.

 It’s vital that you check with each Part D plan, as one plan may cover more than another plan.
 Some plans may not cover the prescriptions you need at all.